ajsevillano/advanced-clock/README.md

 ## Features

-The clock have a light/dark theme selector
+The clock have a light/dark theme selector.
+Different greeting based on the moment of the day.
+Auto Dark theme in the evening.

 ## How to use?